mastodon/documentation/content/en/methods/statuses/media.md

 {{< endapi-method >}}

-{{< api-method method="get" host="https://mastodon.example" path="/api/v1/media/:id" title="Update attachment" >}}
+{{< api-method method="get" host="https://mastodon.example" path="/api/v1/media/:id" title="Get attachment" >}}
 {{< api-method-description >}}

 Get an Attachment, before it is attached to a status and posted, but after it is accepted for processing.
+If `url` is null the media is still being processed and it cannot be attached to a status.

 **Returns:** Attachment\
 **OAuth:** User token + `write:media`\